joemfb/mardev/docs/hoon/twig.md

 [1 2]
 ```

-Runes have a distinct advantage over keywords: the first character represents
-a group of related twigs, establishing a class of sorts.
-All the runes starting
-with `:` construct cells.

 Prior to the introduction of keywords, rune
 [pronunciations](https://urbit.org/docs/hoon/syntax/#-glyphs-and-characters)
 were the only twig names: its much nicer to say "colhep" in place of "colon
 hyphen", and the distinction becomes more pronounced when you get to "question
 mark" or "ampersand".
 Now, twigs are most often referred to by their keyword.

+Runes have a distinct advantage over keywords: the first character represents
+a group of related twigs, establishing a class of sorts.
+For instance, all the
+runes starting with `:` construct cells.

+As we advance we'll use fewer keywords in the examples.
+They are training
+wheels, and we intend to fly.

 #### mold